Months of the Year Days of the Week Printables Special Education Calendar Skills

 $7.00

-This unit on the days of the week and months of the year contains 150 pages and 64 google slides of material specifically designed for students with special learning needs, especially autism, and is perfect for back to school.
+Practice calendar skills, learning months of the year and days of the week with these 10 days of material specifically designed for students with special learning needs, especially autism, and is perfect for back to school.

 There are many opportunities for students to engage in repeated information on days of the week and months of the year.
 This repetition encourages a true understanding of time, days of the week, and months of the year.
-In addition, many of the activities include more than one version, suggestions for differentiation, and options for presentation.

 Finally, there is a social story on having a daily schedule and dealing with changes in your schedule to help build more personal connections to the content.